-• Water quality and freshwater discharge is a significant issue along the Florida coast.
-Recent years have been worse than the previous five-years and freshwater discharge is affecting waters all the way out to 150-feet.

-- In addition to freshwater discharge, beach renourishment is creating coffee-colored water and both Atlantic king and Spanish mackerel will move offshore when this happens. - Dredge barges are in all the inlets and grass no longer grows. - Jupiter to the Hobe Sound, dredging has destroyed the bottom and dredges are pulling sand even one mile off of the beach. - In Boynton Beach, there has been less bait available in recent years.
-Fishermen are no longer seeing big runs of mullet and the demand for live bait is increasing. - The commercial fleet has moved away from Boynton Beach, there used to have a spring run, but it is gone. - Fishermen have seen more mullet this year, but not other live bait species. - Fishermen are seeing more thermoclines and more cold water in the summer due to upwellings and warmer water in the winter when the tide is running south. - The feeding of sharks in federal waters as part of ecotourism is significantly increasing incidence of shark depredation. - Dive boats will come to the dock to get fish carcasses from fishermen. - There is no market for the shark fishery anymore due to regulations.
+- Atlantic king mackerel have not been caught in the Boynton Beach area this year, but 40-50 years ago fishermen were able to catch lots of them consistently. - Water quality and freshwater discharge is a significant issue along the Florida coast.
+Recent years have been worse than the previous five years and freshwater discharge is affecting waters all the way out to 150feet. - In addition to freshwater discharge, beach renourishment is creating coffee-colored water and both Atlantic king and Spanish mackerel will move offshore when this happens. - Dredge barges are in all the inlets and grass no longer grows. - Jupiter to the Hobe Sound, dredging has destroyed the bottom, and dredges are pulling sand even one mile off the beach. - In Boynton Beach, there has been less bait available in recent years.
+Fishermen are no longer seeing big runs of mullet and the demand for live bait is increasing. - The commercial fleet has moved away from Boynton Beach, there used to have a spring run, but it is gone. - o Fishermen have seen more mullet this year, but not other live bait species. - Fishermen are seeing more thermoclines and more cold water in the summer due to upwellings and warmer water in the winter when the tide is running south.
+Atlantic king and Spanish mackerel will avoid areas with thermoclines. - The feeding of sharks in federal waters as part of ecotourism is significantly increasing incidence of shark depredation. - o Dive boats will come to the dock to get fish carcasses from fishermen. - o There is no market for the shark fishery anymore due to regulations.